FuelLabs/fuels-ts/apps/docs/src/guide/wallets/wallet-transferring.md

 Always remember to call the `waitForResult()` function on the transaction response.
 That ensures the transaction has been mined successfully before proceeding.

-## Transferring Assets Between Wallets

-Transferring assets between wallets is straightforward within the SDK.

-<<< @/../../docs-snippets/src/guide/wallets/wallet-transferring.test.ts#wallet-transferring-1{ts:line-numbers}

-After waiting for the transaction to be processed, the assets are successfully moved to the recipient's wallet.

-It is also possible to specify the recipient's address as a string:

-<<< @/../../docs-snippets/src/guide/wallets/wallet-transferring.test.ts#wallet-transferring-2{ts:line-numbers}

-When transferring the base chain coin like ETH, you can omit the `assetId`:

-<<< @/../../docs-snippets/src/guide/wallets/wallet-transferring.test.ts#wallet-transferring-3{ts:line-numbers}

 ## Transferring Assets To Multiple Wallets

 To transfer assets to multiple wallets, use the `Account.batchTransfer` method: